The Collatz 3n+1 Conjecture is Unprovable

+However, the Collatz $3n+1$ Conjecture has never been formally proven.
+We shall prove that the Collatz $3n+1$ Conjecture can, in fact, never be formally proven, even though there is a lot of evidence for its truth.
+The underlying assumption in our argument is that any proof of a theorem can be written in a computer text-file, which is composed of bits (zeroes and ones).
+First, let us present a definition of ``random".

-\textbf{Definition 2:} \textit{We shall say that vector ${\rm {\bf x}} \in \{0,1\}^k$ is random if ${\rm {\bf x}}$ cannot be specified in less than $k$ bits in a computer text-file.}
+\textbf{Definition 2:} \textit{We shall say that vector ${\rm {\bf x}} \in \{0,1\}^k$ is random if ${\rm {\bf x}}$ cannot be specified in less than $k$ bits in a computer text-file \cite{b:Ch90}.}

-For instance, the vector ${\rm {\bf x}}=[0 1 0 1 0 1...0 1 0 1 0 1] \in \{0,1\}^{10^6}$ is not random, since we can specify ${\rm {\bf x}}$ in less than one million bits in a computer text-file.
-(We just did.)
-However, the vector of outcomes of one million coin-tosses has a good chance of fitting our definition of ``random", since much of the time the most compact way of specifying such a vector in a computer text-file is to list the results of each coin-toss, in which one million bits are necessary.
+For example, the vector of one million concatenations of the vector $(0,1)$ is not random, since we can specify it in less than two million bits in a computer text-file by just writing, ``the vector of one million concatenations of the vector $(0,1)$" in the text-file.
+However, the vector of outcomes of one million coin-tosses has a good chance of fitting our definition of ``random", since much of the time the most compact way of specifying such a vector is to simply make a list of the results of each coin-toss, in which one million bits are necessary.
+We now prove three theorems.

-\textbf{Theorem 1:} \textit{For any vector ${\rm {\bf x}} \in \{0,1\}^k$, there exists an $n \in \mathbb N$ such that ${\rm {\bf x}}=(n,T(n),...,T^{(k-1)}(n))$} mod 2.
+\textbf{Theorem 1:} \textit{For any vector ${\rm {\bf x}} \in \{0,1\}^k$, there exists an $n \in \mathbb N$ such that ${\rm {\bf x}}=(n,T(n),...,T^{(k-1)}(n))$} (mod 2).

-\textit{Proof:} A proof of this can be found in ``The $3x+1$ problem and its generalizations" (Lagarias, 1985).
+\textit{Proof:} A proof of this can be found in ``The $3x+1$ problem and its generalizations" \cite{b:La85}.

-\textbf{Theorem 2:} \textit{If $k,n \in \mathbb N$ and $T^{(k)}(n)=1$, then in order to prove that $T^{(k)}(n)=1$, it is necessary to specify the values of $(n,T(n),...,T^{(k-1)}(n))$} mod 2 \textit{in the proof.}
+\textbf{Theorem 2:} \textit{If $k,n \in \mathbb N$ and $T^{(k)}(n)=1$, then in order to prove that $T^{(k)}(n)=1$, it is necessary to specify the values of $(n,T(n),...,T^{(k-1)}(n))$} (mod 2) \textit{in the proof.}